FMMT666/launchpad.py/README.md

 ---
 ## Upcoming attractions, notes and thoughts

-  - "CXL": add docs
-  - "CXL": add potentiometer support
+  - "CXL": x/y support (if it makes sense...)
-  - "CXL": add class to standard loader (pad auto-detect)
+  - "Pro": change ButtonStateXY() to return True/False? (would be required for analog readings and compat to XL...)
   - "Pro": remove the "Mk1" compatibility from the "Pro" functions (blue LEDs and intensity values)
   - "Pro": flash LEDs
   - "Pro": pulse LEDs